reduxjs/redux/docs/api/Store.md

 A store is not a class.
 It's just an object with a few methods on it.

-To create a store, pass your root [reducing function](../understanding/thinking-in-redux/Glossary.md#reducer) to Redux Toolkit's [`configureStore` method](https://redux-toolkit.js.org/api/configureStore), which will set up a Redux store with a good default configuration.
+To create a store, **pass your root [reducer function](../understanding/thinking-in-redux/Glossary.md#reducer) to Redux Toolkit's [`configureStore` method](https://redux-toolkit.js.org/api/configureStore)**, which will set up a Redux store with a good default configuration.
 (Alternately, if you're not yet using Redux Toolkit, you can use the original [`createStore`](createStore.md) method, but we encourage you to [migrate your code to use Redux Toolkit](../usage/migrating-to-modern-redux.mdx) as soon as possible)

 ## Store Methods